vScripter/windows-docker-files/psvmware/README.md

 ## Pull
-You can pull the image down by running:
+You can pull the image down from [Docker Hub](https://hub.docker.com/r/vscripter/psvmware/) by running:

 `docker pull vscripter/psvmware`